-Rafael Pedroza vs Gustavo Ballas: An under-the-radar war that deserved to be in the running for Fight Of The Year.
+Rafael Pedroza vs Gustavo Ballas: An under-the-radar war that deserved to be in the running for Fight Of The Year for 1981.
 Pedroza and Ballas battled non-stop at a furious pace for fifteen rounds in Panama City.
 The close decision went to Pedroza, but this was a glorious, back-and-forth donnybrook and a credit to both proud warriors.

 Aaron Pryor vs DuJuan Johnson: Pryor’s death-or-glory title defense against unbeaten Kronk fighter DuJuan Johnson was sensational.
 It started oddly though, with Pryor dancing Ali-style round the ring.
 Then Johnson dropped him with a flush right, Pryor popped up, did the Ali shuffle and immediately went to war.
 After arguably losing the first five, “Hawk” proved his class and pounded Johnson into submission in the seventh.